-- $Y_i$ is the outcome variable

-- DI is the treatment variable(indepent variable)

-- $X_i$ is the running variable

-- c is the value of cut-off

-- $\cdot$ $u_i$ is the error term including other factors

-- Question: Which parameter do we care about the most?

-- But Linear function form is not enough.
+- Y_i is the outcome variable - D_i is the treatment variable(indepent variable) - X_i is the running variable - c is the value of cutoff - u_i is the error term including other factors - Question: Which parameter do we care about the most? - However, this is not enough. - Specification and bandwidth selection are very important in RD design.